needle-mirror/com.unity.burst/Documentation~/Burst.md

 - **Enable Burst Compilation**: Turns Burst entirely on/off for the currently selected platform.
 - **Enable Optimizations**: Turns Burst optimizations on/off.
 - **Enable Safety Checks**: Turns Burst safety checks on/off.
+- **Force Debug Information**: Forces Burst to generate debug information (even in release standalone player builds).
+Care should be taken not to accidentally ship a build containing symbols.
 - **Use Platform SDK Linker**: Disables cross compilation support (Only applicable to Windows/macOS/Linux standalone players) (see [Burst AOT Requirements](#burst-aot-requirements)).
-- **Min Target 32Bit CPU Architecture**: Allows you to specify the minimum cpu architecture supported for 32 bit builds (shown when supported).
-- **Max Target 32Bit CPU Architecture**: Allows you to specify the maximum cpu architecture supported for 32 bit builds (shown when supported).
+- **Target 32Bit CPU Architectures**: Allows you to specify the CPU architectures supported for 32 bit builds (shown when supported).
+The default is SSE2 and SSE4 selected.
-- **Min Target 64Bit CPU Architecture**: Allows you to specify the minimum CPU architecture supported for 64-bit builds (shown when supported).
-- **Max Target 64Bit CPU Architecture**: Allows you to specify the maximum CPU architecture supported for 64-bit builds (shown when supported).
+- **Target 64Bit CPU Architectures**: Allows you to specify the CPU architectures supported for 64-bit builds (shown when supported).
+The default is SSE2 and AVX2 selected.

 CPU Architecture is currently only supported for Windows, macOS, and Linux.
-Burst will generate a standalone player that supports CPU features between the minimum and maximum, inclusive.
-A special dispatch is generated into the module, so that the code generated will detect the CPU features and select the appropriate architecture level at runtime.
+Burst will generate a standalone player that supports the CPU architectures you have selected.
+A special dispatch is generated into the module, so that the code generated will detect the CPU being used and select the appropriate CPU architecture at runtime.

 You can set the Burst AOT settings as required for each of the supported platforms.
 The options are saved per platform as part of the project settings.